samcday/linux/README.md

 [kernel-ark documentation](https://cki-project.gitlab.io/kernel-ark/) and its [repository](https://gitlab.com/cki-project/kernel-ark) for details.

-Running arify again later will update 'arkify-local-upstream-master' and 'arkify-local-infra-master', to then bulk-import the code from the latter to the 'master' branch.
-This will overwrite any modifications you performed to the ark infrastructure in the 'master' branch (e.g. the redhat/ directory).
-To prevent that, perform them in the 'arkify-infra-mainline' branch instead; afterwards checkout the 'master' branch and run arkify again to import your changes.
-That way arkify then can later cleanly merge your changes with the upstream changes to the ark infrastructure using the normal Git merge mechanisms.
+Running arkify again later will when needed update 'arkify-local-upstream-master' and rebased 'arkify-local-infra-master' to a suitable upstream point; afterwards it will bulk-import the code from the latter to 'master'.
+This will overwrite any modifications you performed to the ark infrastructure in 'master' (e.g. the redhat/ directory).
+To prevent that, perform them in 'arkify-infra-mainline' branch instead; afterwards checkout 'master' and run arkify again to import your changes.
+That way arkify then can later cleanly rebase your changes on-top of the upstream changes to the ark infrastructure using the normal Git merge mechanisms.

 Note, arkify will create 'arkify-infra-…' branches for each local branch you use arkify on.
 If you add local changes to one 'arkify-infra-…' branch, you thus